EGalahad/gem5/lab4_experiment/README.md

 ## Verification of deadlock-free

 We provide the following file to show that our implementation is deadlock-free.
 The bash file will simulate for 100000 cycles and the deadlock detection threshold is set to 5000.
 The result will be save to `./log.txt`.
+Please make sure you are at the root directory `gem5`.
+Then you can run:

 ```
 ./example.sh